DanRVP/shiptheory-php/README.md

 ```

 ## Configuration
-The library currently utilises a .env file to configure certain aspects of the application.
+The library currently utilises a .env file to configure certain aspects of the library.

 IMPORTANT: It does not use any version of phpdotenv and instead uses its own custom implementation to keep it lightweight.